Incest pornography

 Incest pornography is a genre of pornography involving the depiction of sexual activity between relatives.
 Incest pornography can feature actual relatives, but the main type of this pornography is fauxcest, which features non-related actors to suggest family relationship.
-This genre includes characters with various levels of kinship, including first cousins, aunts, uncles, parent(s), offspring, nieces and nephews.
+This genre includes characters with various levels of kinship, including siblings, first cousins, aunts, uncles, parent(s), offspring, nieces and nephews.
 In many countries, incest pornography amounts to illegal pornography.